DrewPolonowita/DrewPolonowita/README.md

 - file manager / explorer built natively using rust
 - regex API to accept and reject strings using finite automata

-My favourite projects thus far generally involved heavy algorithm used or are built form.
+My favourite projects thus far generally involved heavy algorithm used or are built form maths or computer science theories.

 ### 🔭 I’m currently working on
 My very own compiler for my own language.
 I took massive interest into learning about computational theory which has helped me learn and understand about parsing. \